 What happens when the agent doesn't know something?

-If a caller asks about something that isn’t in your Knowledge Base, the agent will:
+If a caller asks about something that isn't in your Training, the agent will:

 Offer to connect the caller with someone who can help